february

 <> Terrain will frequently be rugged with some elevation changes.

-<> Trails narrow will always be dirt and usually narrow, but with some easy sections.
+<> Trails narrow will always be dirt and usually narrow, but with some easy sections on old ranch roads.

 <> While we’ll go at a good pace, there will be stops for exceptional naturalist points of interest.